JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 2. [mbed-specific tips](#mbed).

-The trick with a style guide isn’t to remember the right way of using all of these, it’s to remember that you need to look it up.
+The trick with a style guide isn’t to remember the right way of using all of these - it’s to remember that you need to look it up.

 # About Writing